zayneio/Elevator-App/README.md

 ![Elevator App](https://github.com/zayneio/Elevator-App/blob/master/elevator-homepage.png?raw=true)

-Elevator is a desktop menu bar app for your MaczBook.
+Elevator is a desktop menu bar app for your MacBook.
 Built with Electron and React.

 ## Features
 * 1,000+ Cryptocurrencies